Baldwin Summer Interns

 The interns work at the Baldwin Center in Pontiac under the supervision of the Baldwin Center Director of Youth Programs.
 They act as teachers or teacher aides as required.
 Interns may also be asked to share their knowledge of a specific subject or talents, help with arts and crafts, recess, and keeping the classroom tidy.
 Interns also help during recess, morning drop-off, afternoon pick-up, lunch and with field trips.
 Very importantly, the interns interact with children who may especially benefit from extra attention.

-The Baldwin Center Summer Enrichment Program will run Monday through Friday from July 5 to August 10, a total of six weeks.
-A week of orientation, training, and preparation will start on June 25.
-In addition other work besides the Enrichment Program will be required.
-All additional work will be in June or August, for a maximum of eight weeks.
+The Baldwin Center Summer Enrichment Program will run Monday through Friday from July 8 until August 16.
+Five days of orientation, training, and preparation will precede the start, Wednesday – Friday, June 26-28 and Monday and Tuesday, July 1 and 2.
+The week of August 19 will be used for cleanup and debriefing for a total of eight weeks work.
 Compensation for the summer is $3,100.

-If you are interested in one of these intern positions, the form must be completed and returned by Tuesday, May 1.
-Interviews will be held in April or early May, either preferably in person or using Skype.
-We will attempt to make selections by Tuesday, May 8.
+If you are interested in one of these intern positions, the form must be completed and returned by Monday, April 22.
+Interviews will be held in April, either preferably in person or using Skype.
+We will attempt to make selections by Wednesday, May 1.

 Information on the Baldwin Center may be found at www.baldwincenter.org.